The world-renowned artwork of North Central College alumna Monika Wulfers is showcased in an online magazine.

 During a recent exhibit at the Elmhurst Art Museum, Wulfers also hosted a workshop for children and adults in which she explored the intersection of math and art using such elements as grids, lines and points to explain concepts.

-Wulfers says on her website that as a student at North Central College she studied with the late art professor Diane Duvigneaud.
+Wulfers says on her website that as a student at North Central College she studied with art professor Diane Duvigneaud.